Sim4n6/plasoWiki/Troubleshooting.md

 ```

 ### Analyzing crashes with single process and debug mode
-In single process and debug mode `log2timeline.py --debug --single-process ...` log2timeline will run a pdb shell when an uncaught Python exception is raised.
+In single process and debug mode `log2timeline.py --debug --single-process ...` log2timeline will run a Python debug shell (pdb) when an uncaught Python exception is raised.

-Inside the pdb shell you can see where in the code the exception was raised and you have access to the last state of the program.

 Use `u` to go up one level and `d` to go down one level .